OctopusDeploy/blog/blog/2017-05/odcm-rfc.md

 ### User 4: Barry Infrastructure
 Barry is responsible for the organization's Octopus infrastructure.
 Some critical projects rely on this infrastructure and it's important he knows when any Octopus servers go offline.

-He is also responsible for helping the teams standardize on Octopus practises and share that knowledge within the organization.
+He is also responsible for helping the teams standardize on Octopus practices and share that knowledge within the organization.

 ## Features
 Now let's talk about some of the challenges these users face when dealing with multiple Octopus servers and look at the ODCM features that will help them.